kaefer3000/t2-rest-leds/README.md

 $ curl http://t2-rest-leds.lan/
 ```
 ### Interaction with the device
-A GET request on the root URI returns a link to the LEDs' platform:
+A GET request on the root URI (`curl http://t2-rest-leds.lan/`) returns a link to the LEDs' platform:
 ```turtle
 @prefix sosa: <http://www.w3.org/ns/sosa/> .